-Figure 3(a) illustrates the TMCM design obtained by ORPHEUS on C = [23 49].
-All possible values at its output f under the select inputs of an MUX and an adder/subtractor are shown in Figure 3(b).
 The adder/subtractor is assumed to act as an adder and a subtractor when its select input is 0 and 1, respectively.
 Observe that the TMCM operation can also generate 25x and 47x.
-In order to obtain the desired outputs, a combinational logic is required to map the primary select input i to the select inputs of the MUX and the adder/subtractor (Figure 3(c)).
+In order to obtain the desired outputs, a combinational logic is required to map the primary select input i to the select inputs of the MUX and the adder/subtractor (Fig. 3c).

-Thus, the TMCM problem is defined as follows: Given the constant matrix C, find a set of logic operators, namely adders, subtractors, adders/subtractors, and MUXes, that realizes the TMCM operation and leads to a TMCM design occupying minimum area.
+Thus, the TMCM problem is defined as given the constant matrix C, find a set of logic operators, i.e., adders, subtractors, adders/subtractors, and MUXes which realizes the TMCM operation and leads to a TMCM design occupying minimum area.